denisCabrera/bash-scripts/README.md

    cd bash-scripts
    ```

-3. Follow the [Usage](#usage) section to run individual scripts.
+3. Make the scripts executable and run them as needed.

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit pull requests.
+To contribute:

-1. Fork the project.
+1. Fork the repository.
 2. Create your feature branch:
    ```bash
    git checkout -b feature/YourFeatureName